 Lynn’s honors include being the cover artist for “Horses In Art” magazine and “Artist of the Month” on The Artists’ Magazine web site.
 She has received multiple awards in juried competitions such as those sponsored by The Artist’s Magazine, Wind River Artists’ Guild, The American Artists’ Professional League, Art Renewal Center’s Annual Salon and The American Academy of Equine Art (AAEA).
 She has also been included in a number of invitational shows.
 Lynn is a Signature Member of the AAEA and an Associate Member of the Society of Animal Artists.

 Paying it Forward-

 During her final year at The Atelier Lynn made the surprising discovery that she has a talent for teaching.
 Since graduating, she has taught at the school in both the full and part-time programs as well as giving equine painting workshops across the country.
 Lynn loves sharing with other artists the gift of the classic training that so influenced her own work.
 She is delighted that her students enjoy her critiques and feel that working with her definitely improves and benefits their own art.
-She is honored that The American Academy of Equine Art has invited her to teach her equine art workshop at The Kentucky Horse Park this fall during the first week of September.
+She will be teaching a workshop in Minnesota August 14-18 at Cedar Ridge Arabians and is honored that The American Academy of Equine Art has invited her back to teach another equine art workshop at The Kentucky Horse Park this fall.